 - Regardless of their perspective, they cannot change the other person (2 Timothy 2:24-25).

-Biff is upset with Marge.
+Biff is upset with Mable.
 She has done a dumb thing, and Biff is correct in his observations about what she did.
-Marge should change to restore her fellowship with the LORD and Biff.
+Mable should change to restore her fellowship with the Lord and Biff.
 That point is not arguable.
-However, there are some problems in Biff’s perspective about how he should cooperate with the LORD in Marge’s change process.
+But there are some problems in Biff’s perspective about how he should cooperate with the Lord in Mable’s change process.

 The most prominent thing is he is more aware of her failures than his own.
 He is so caught up in his rightness that he cannot see his wrongness.
 His rightness blinds him to his wrongness.

 His wrongness is unwittingly dismantling whatever truth is in his arguments.
 He’s shooting himself in the foot.
-Before he can join the LORD’s restorative efforts in Marge’s life, he will have to adjust his heart.
+Before he can join the Lord’s restorative efforts in Mable’s life, he will have to adjust his heart.
 The implication from Paul’s teaching is that this is the law of Christ (Galatians 6:1-2).

-Biff is angry–a self-righteous posture before the LORD and his wife.
+Biff is angry–a self-righteous posture before the Lord and his wife.
 Biff is blind.
 He does not understand how to help his wife change.
-He thinks Marge can change according to his preferences and timetable, which is why he is forcing her to change.
+He thinks Mable can change according to his preferences and timetable, which is why he is forcing her to change.
 Paul said a person like Biff would be quarrelsome (2 Timothy 2:24-25).

-Marge cannot change the way Biff thinks she should or when she should, and the more he tries to foist his preferences on her, the more he is going to compound and complicate their marriage.
+Mable cannot change the way Biff thinks she should or when she should, and the more he tries to foist his preferences on her, the more he is going to compound and complicate their marriage.
 There is a better way for marital problem-solving.
-Here is a short snippet of what Biff needs to do to cooperate with the LORD in the restoration of his wife:
+Here is a short snippet of what Biff needs to do to cooperate with the Lord in the restoration of his wife:

 - Biff needs to help her.